 For the purpose of this post, I have chosen to build a more elaborate cedar chest.
 It will consist of oak frames, insert panels, legs along with a cedar interior lining.

 The frames are all cut out to the size desired.
 The frames are assembled in much the same way you would do wainscoting.
 The preferred method of joinery is using a Kreg jig.
 Once the two sides and two end frames are assembled, you can take your router and rout a recess inside each square as to insert a centre panel.

 Having cut out four legs with a tapper, using the Kreg jig, the frames can be joined to the legs forming the box.
 A plywood bottom can be cut and also installed using the Kreg jig.

 The inside of the cedar chest is now lined with thin cedar having been re-sawn.
 This can be air-nailed into place.

-The outside can be finished using a clear lacquerer or stained a color of your choice, top coated with several coats of clear lacquerer.
+The outside can be finished using a clear lacquered or stained a colour of your choice, top coated with several coats of clear lacquered.
 More Details